 However, continuing to engage in such conduct despite repeated requests to stop may rise to the level of willfulness and maliciousness11.

 Spouting offensive words does not necessarily rise to the level of disturbing the peace unless:

-- The words used were inherently likely to provoke an immediate violent reaction
+- The words used were “fighting words” which are inherently likely to provoke an immediate violent reaction12.

 - And the words were spoken in a public place

 Offensive words on a T-shirt may or may not be likely to provoke an immediate violent reaction.
-If someone wore a T-shirt with a swastika on it to a synagogue or Jewish holiday gathering, it is probably not enough unless the wearer was conducting himself in a particularly mocking manner.
+If someone wore a T-shirt with a swastika on it to a synagogue or Jewish holiday gathering, it is not enough unless the wearer was conducting himself in a particularly mocking manner14.

 Self-defense is one defense to PC 415(1)—fighting or challenging a person to a fight in a public place15.
 Others include:

 The same is true for creating unreasonable noise if you were merely partying or celebrating with other people.

 You were engaging in constitutionally protected conduct

 Very often, police arrest protesters at political rallies or for counter-demonstrating.
 Common at these scenes are signs or even T-shirts with provocative words intended to annoy those who disagree with a particular position or opinion but they are also expressions of speech.

 As such, they are protected speech under the First Amendment to the US Constitution.